 3. Don’t Ask Your Children About Your Ex

 When the children go for a visit with the non-custodial parent, don’t ask specifically about your ex.
 It’s okay to ask them what they did or where they went on their visit, but leave out asking for personal details on the other parent.
 In the same sense, the non-custodial parent shouldn’t dig for personal information on their ex.
 There is a two-fold reason for this: kids may misinterpret something and tell the other parent something that isn’t quite correct or more from their point of view, which may not be true.
 This is the beginning of pitting your children against your ex, which should never be done.

 4. Stay in Close Contact with Your Kids

 In this day of technology, even the youngest kids are involved in the digital world.
-You can Skype children, even if they are very young, as they can see and hear you.
+You can Skype children, even if they are very young, so they can see and hear you.
 For older children, keep your lines of communication open to where they can email you or Facebook you at any time.
-This allows them to have a more regular relationship like when their parents were married.
+This allows them to have a more regular relationship – like when their parents were married.
 You can also schedule regular phone calls that work well with everyone’s schedule at a time when both households are calm.

 Ask your kids questions that are pertinent to their age level.
 Younger children pretty much go to school and go home, but you can ask about their favorite subject in school that they excel in to keep in the know.
 Ask older children what they did fun or talk about movies you watched together.

-5. Attend Extracurricular Activities
+5. Attend Your Children’s Extracurricular Activities

 As often as you possibly can, strive to attend most or all of your kids’ extracurricular activities.
 Whether it is sports, dance lessons, school-related field trips or music recitals, make it a point to be there.
 If only one parent shows up and takes interest in these activities, the children will regret that the other parent is not there and this will cause more stress in the relationship.